Product Marketing Best Practices

 Obviously, that’s a lot of what we do at HVL as a team.
 It’s really all about these brains working together to look at the products we offer in the market and execute on a lot of the same things we’re telling you.
 So hopefully this is delivering value for everyone that’s listening or watching or hearing this.
 And you’re able to take the steps and significantly increase your chances of success in the marketplace.

 Emily Claypool: Thanks so much, Shegun.
 We have two audience questions we’ll get to quickly as we’re kind of rounding home here.
 The first one is from Chris, and he says, “Shegun my apologies for being late.
-If this question has already been answered, please ignore.
-How did your original thesis on who your customer was evolve over the life of your company, and did your company end where you thought it would in terms of initial product vision?”
+If this question has already been answered, please ignore it.
+How did your original thesis on who your customer evolved over the life of your company, and did your company end where you thought it would in terms of initial product vision?”

 Shegun Otulana: It changed a little bit, not by a lot, but it did change.
 The original thesis was that we were going to be selling to nonprofit counseling centers, like family counseling centers, like Catholic family services of the world.
 And we pivoted from that.
 We still continue to serve them, but the product began to pivot to serve more of the private practice due to the demand we’re hearing from the customers and due to our ability to actually sell the product.